K2Ratus/notepad/readme.md

- Drive Notepad
+# Drive Notepad

 A webapp for editing text files in Google Drive, implemented entirely on the client-side.

-Running [live on github](https://drivenotepad.github.io/app/).
+**The application is avaialble [live on github](https://drivenotepad.github.io/app/).**

+**If you want general information and help using Drive Notepad, please go to [the main website](https://drivenotepad.github.io/).
+This document is only meant as a development reference.**

+---

-### Notes on developing
+### General Notes

 If, for some reason, you decide to fork this and try and make it work you will need to register various things in the Google Developer Dashboard.
 Other than that, the only thing you need is [`node`](https://nodejs.org/en/), you can then build with the command `npm run build`.